WoW: Midnight's hardcore raiders are on a gold treadmill, with a first-time clear of Mythic Midnight Falls costing around 87,750 gold in repairs alone

 | Cost Category | Total Gold | | :--- | :--- | | Repairs | 87,750 | | Hourly Consumables | 52,287 | | Per-Encounter Consumables | 200,655 | | Total First Boss Clear | 340,692 |

 This figure does not even account for food (which can be shared) or potential gear upgrades between pulls.
-It is a pure "cost of doing business" for hardcore progression.
+It is a pure "cost of doing business" for hardcore progression, illustrating just how steep the gold treadmill has become.

 Player Impact and Community Response

 The financial strain is not just theoretical; it is being felt acutely by the community.
-Players on the WoW subreddit have highlighted the disproportionate burden placed on tank classes.
+Players on the WoW subreddit have highlighted the disproportionate burden placed on tank classes, who bear the brunt of the repair costs.

 • Warlocks report paying 20,000 gold in repairs alone for a single raid night, which they describe as being on the "lower end" of spending.